MEET THE PROS

 Director of Junior Tennis, PEAK Racquet Club

 Jan is a native of Burgersdorp, South Africa.
-As a junior, he was ranked no.1 in the u18 doubles rankings in 2000 and 2001, and top 10 ( high of 6) in singles.
+As a junior, he was ranked no.1 in the u18 doubles rankings in 2000 and 2001, and top 10 (high of 6) in singles.
 He was also selected to represent South Africa as a junior in Australia, England, USA, Morocco, Tunisia, and Algeria.
 He started his collegiate playing career at the University of Louisiana-Monroe, where he was honored as a Second Team All-Southland Conference selection in doubles, before transferring to The University of Montana.
 While at Montana, he was a no. 1 singles player for the Big Sky Conference and was named First Team All-Big Sky Conference in each of his three years in Missoula.
+Currently employed as co-owner of the Dragon Ridge Tennis Academy in Las Vegas.
+NV.

 JORDAN VAUGHAN (5.0)